willhansen/kotlin/spec-docs/dynamic-types.md

 - first, we are looking for matching members of the upper bound of the representing dynamic type (`Any` unless we implement bounded dynamics, see Appendix below).
 - next, we are looking for extensions declared for dynamic types (no extensions for static types are considered at this point)
-- lastly, we create a synthetic candidate that is bound to match the call (i.e. has the appropriate name, numbers of type- and value parameters, value parameters have appropriate names, if named arguments are used, etc.).
+- lastly, we create a synthetic candidate that is bound to match the call (i.e. has the appropriate name, numbers of type- and konstue parameters, konstue parameters have appropriate names, if named arguments are used, etc.).
 Notes:
-  - Augmented assignments on dynamic receivers (e.g. `dyn += foo`) are resolved to `plusAssign()` function, not `plus`, for generality: this permits calling them on vals (e.g. those holding collection-like objects)
+  - Augmented assignments on dynamic receivers (e.g. `dyn += foo`) are resolved to `plusAssign()` function, not `plus`, for generality: this permits calling them on konsts (e.g. those holding collection-like objects)
   - The invoke convention is limited so that for calls like `dyn.foo()` we do not look for property `foo` that has `invoke` defined on it
     (same for other cases like `+dyn` etc)
 - dynamic candidates with no explicit dispatch receiver are discriminated against all other candidate, i.e. for a call `foo()`, we first try